tanner-tobey/turtledog/README.md

 - 👀 I’m interested in ...football, live music and technology
 - 🌱 I’m currently learning ...networking and coding
 - 💞️ I’m looking to collaborate on ... everything
-- 📫 How to reach me ... tanner@mvptaskforce.org
+- 📫 How to reach me ... comments and add to files  Lets create
 - 😄 Pronouns: ...
 Mr
 - ⚡ Fun fact: ...
 I have green eyes